-The substitutes.txt file consists of pairs of data per line.
+The substitutions files consistof pairs of data per line.
 The first is what to match.
-Individual words are separated by underscores, and you can request sentence boundaries < and > .
+Individual words are separated by underscores, and you can request sentence boundaries < and >.
 The output can be missing (delete the found phrase) or words separated by plus signs (substitute these words) or a %word which names a system flag to be set (and the input deleted).
 The output can also be prefixed with ![...] where inside the brackets are a list of words separated by spaces that must not follow this immediately.
 If one does, the match fails.
-You can also use > as a word, to mean that this is NOT at the end of the sentence
+You can also use > as a word, to mean that this is NOT at the end of the sentence.
+The files include: